-As of December 31, 2021, we have federal and state income tax net operating loss ("NOL") carryovers of approximately \$72.370 million and \$51.930 million, respectively.
-Federal NOL carryovers as of December 31, 2017 totaling \$46.055 million and state NOL carryovers as of December 31, 2021 totaling \$49.894 million will expire at various dates through 2041 and state NOL carryovers as of December 31, 2021 of \$2.037 million can be carried forward indefinitely but limited to offset 80% of taxable income.
-Federal NOL carryovers generated during the years ended December 31, 2018 and forward totaling \$26.316 million will be carried forward indefinitely, but their utilization will be limited to 80% of taxable income.
-The Company has foreign net operating loss carryforwards of \$9.405 million as of December 31, 2021, which can be carried forward indefinitely.
-As of December 31, 2021 we also have federal and state research and development tax credit carryforwards of approximately \$2.456 million and \$0.503 million, respectively, to offset future income taxes, which expire at various times through 2041.
+As of December 31, 2022, the Company has federal and state net operating loss carryforwards of approximately \$80.5 million and \$52.6 million, respectively, to offset future federal and state taxable income.
+Federal NOL carryforwards as of December 31, 2017 totaling \$46.1 million, and state NOL carryforwards as of December 31, 2022 totaling \$52.6 million will expire at various dates through 2042.
+Federal NOL carryforwards generated during the years ended December 31, 2018 and forward totaling \$34.4 million will carry forward indefinitely, but their utilization will be limited to 80% of taxable income.
+The Company has foreign net operating loss carryforwards of \$10.7 million as of December 31, 2022, which can be carried forward indefinitely.
+As of December 31, 2022, the Company also has federal and state research and development tax credit carryforwards of approximately \$2.5 million and \$0.5 million, respectively, to offset future income taxes, which expire at various times through 2042.

-Utilization of these net operating loss and tax credit carryforwards may be subject to a substantial limitation under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, and comparable provisions of state, local and foreign tax laws due to changes in ownership of our company that have occurred previously or that could occur in the future.
-Under Section 382 of the Code and comparable provisions of state, local and foreign tax laws, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change by value in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes, such as research and development tax credits, to reduce its post-change income may be limited.
+Utilization of these net operating loss and tax credit carryforwards may be subject to a substantial limitation under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, and comparable provisions of state, local, and foreign tax laws due to changes in ownership of our company that have occurred previously or that could occur in the future.
+Under Section 382 of the Code and comparable provisions of state, local, and foreign tax laws, if a corporation undergoes an "ownership change," generally defined as a greater than 50% change by value in its equity ownership over a three-year period, the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes, such as research and development tax credits, to reduce its post-change income may be limited.
 We have not completed a study to determine whether our initial public offering, our registered direct offering, our follow-on public offerings, and other transactions that have occurred over the past three years may have triggered an ownership change limitation.
 We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership.
 As a result, if we generate taxable income, our ability to use our pre-change net operating loss and tax credits carryforwards to reduce U.S. federal and state taxable income may be subject to limitations, which could result in increased future tax liability to us.
-In addition, the TCJA enacted on December 22, 2017 limits the amount of NOLs that we are permitted to deduct in any taxable year to 80% of our taxable income in such year.
+In addition, the TCJA enacted on December 22, 2017, limits the amount of NOLs that we are permitted to deduct in any taxable year to 80% of our taxable income in such year.
 The TCJA also eliminates the ability to carry back NOLs to prior years but allows NOLs generated after 2017 to be carried forward indefinitely.
 As such, there is a risk that due to such items, our existing NOLs could expire or be unavailable to offset future income.